wlillisdev/hiking-hub/README.md

 # Aim of Website

-The goal of this website is to create an active  hiking community blob.
+The goal of this website is to create an active  hiking community blog.
 So that users can share thier hiking adventuers.
 This blog will enabel users to upload thier own unique hike reviews, And share with others thier expeierence they had on a particular hike or trail.
 So other users can discover hiden gems of hikes and trails all over Ireland.

 # Target Audience
- - Hiking is an activity enjoyed by all age groups.
+ Hiking is an activity enjoyed by all age groups.
 But is it recommend that users be aware of the risks involved with hikeing.
 And not attempt difficult trails if you do not have a guide,relevant experience, proper equipment,colthing and supplies.
 Primarly the website will be aimed at hikeing enthuists 25+ based in Ireland

 # User Experience (UX)
 ### User Stories